SoftwareAG/c8y-docs/content/change-logs/device-management/cumulocity-10-18-540-112-device-operations-goes-directly-to-pending.md

 This has been resolved by renewing the real-time subscription period every time when the device does a registration update.

 Secondly, when a device operation is created, this operation extended the real-time subscription based on the instance level time-to-live extension period defined for the LWM2M agent for the cases of the real-time time-to-live period being expired earlier than this extension.
-This is now changed to add the extension on top of realtime subscription time to live period in order to have longer realtime subscription periods.
+This is now changed to add the extension on top of the real-time subscription time-to-live period in order to have longer real-time subscription periods.